billybobily/InviteAlert/README.md

 Billy's Invite Alert monitors your invite attempts and the game's error messages.
 When you try to invite a player who is already in a group, it automatically sends them a customizable whisper message.
 Simple, lightweight, and effective.

+**Smart Group Detection:** The addon checks if the player is already in your party or raid before sending a whisper.
+If someone else has already invited them, you'll see a message letting you know they're already grouped with you instead of sending an unnecessary whisper.

 ## How to use it

 **Basic Usage:**